 - The UK spent 4.2% of GDP on the education system and structure for the year 2019.
 Australia spent 5.2% of GDP in 2016, and India spent 3% in 2018-19.
 The faculty of teachers is very low compared to advanced countries.

-- There is 1 teacher for 35 students in developed countries while in India there is 1 teacher for 70 students.
+- There is 1 teacher for 35 students in developed countries, while there is 1 teacher for 70 students in India.

 - Our education system is not up-to-date; instead, it is an old system that produces only workers.
 But advanced countries have a focus on individual growth in modern times.

 - In our system, 8+9+7 are only numbers, but this may be a strategy or logic for his/her IQ test for a foreign student.

 - Our education system lacks creativity.
 There is almost no practical but only theory.
 Our teachers and students try to memorize the lesson instead of understanding it.

 - Education is just a formality in routine tasks in our society, but education is like a learning process in other countries.

 - Our community spends more on marriage, useless customs, traditions, and other celebrations, but in the USA, the UK, and Australia happily spend on education instead of these expenses.

 - In advanced countries, they have a panel whose work provides guidelines about a child’s career, and they are free to choose their own way.
 But here we have friends, parents, relatives, and teachers that tell us what to do.

 - Students move to the next level without hesitation, whether they learned a lot or not, but there is a proper estimation system to judge the children in advanced countries.